MozillaHive/HiveCHI-rwm/README.md

         source ~/.bash_profile

- You will also need to have [Postgres](http://www.postgresql.org) instealled and running.
+ You will also need to have [Postgres](http://www.postgresql.org) installed and running.

  On OS X, you can just download Postgres.app from http://postgresapp.com and run it.